ATO & Tax Debt

 I am self-employed and behind on my BAS lodgements.
 Is it over?

 No, but the lodgements come first.
 Lenders that consider tax debt want the full picture, and they cannot see it while tax returns or activity statements are outstanding.
-Get everything lodged, get the ATO account statement, and then look at pathways.
+Get everything lodged, get the ATO account statement, and then look at options.
 Some lenders can work with alt doc income proof (verifying income without full tax returns), though tax-debt files generally get more options with full paperwork.

 General information only, not credit advice.
 Your circumstances, lender criteria and responsible lending requirements apply.
-John Carson-Zangor is a credit representative (537545) of QED Credit Services Pty Ltd, Australian Credit Licence 387856.
+John Carson-Zangor is an authorised credit representative (Credit Representative Number 537545) of QED Credit Services Pty Ltd (Australian Credit Licence Number 387856).